simon-weber/simon-weber.github.com/_posts/2012-04-14-email-vps-and-publish-in-phrack.md

 ---
 layout: post
-title: Cold-email a VP, Publish in Phrack
+title: Cold-email a VP, publish in Phrack
 description: The story of how I published in Phrack.
 ---